nairbv/scalachess/README.txt

 implement castling, en-passant, pawn promotion, there is no real UI, and there is no AI.

-(UPDATE: I later implemented a breadth-first mini-max search for a simple AI player).
+UPDATE: I later implemented a breadth-first mini-max search for a simple AI player.

+UPDATE: later implemented castling and pawn promotion.
+Still no en-passant

 My Requirements:
 ====================================================================